 - Setup online alerts for your bank and credit card accounts.

 - Request your free credit report annually.
-As required by federal law, you can get a free copy of it annually atannualcreditreport.com or by calling (877)322-8228.
+As required by federal law, you can get a free copy of it annually at annualcreditreport.com or by calling (877)322-8228.

 As a financial advisor, I speak with women and men about their future plans and financial goals every day.
 Some couples come into my office and are united in what they want their financial future to be.
 Others?
 Well… Suppose one of you wants to retire at 60 and travel around the country in an RV?
 That’s quite different than working until you are 75 and spending your golden years golfing or tinkering in the garden.
 Having major differences in philosophy and in retirement vision is a big issue.
-Sometimes an objective third party can take the emotions out of it and reduce the stress.
-An independent financial planner can help the two of you look at alternative plans for the future.
+Sometimes an independent third party can take the emotions out of it and reduce the stress.
+A professional financial planner can help the two of you look at alternative plans for the future.

 For older couples, it may be more difficult to initiate a new financial planning dynamic — especially if one person has handled the day-to-day financials.
 The secret to incorporating a new habit into your everyday lives is not taking on too much at once.
 Consciously focus on small steps that can help to make the big changes you want to see together.